douglasdcm/tdd_detroid/README.md

 Construction of the basic functions of the system
 1. **DONE** Each student will have a grade control called "grade point average" (GPA).
 2. **DONE** The GPA is the average of the student's grades in the ~~courses~~ subjects already taken.
-3. The student is considered approved at the university if their GPA is above or equal to 7 (seven) at the end of the course.
+3. **DONE** The student is considered approved at the university if their GPA is above or equal to 7 (seven) at the end of the course.
 4. If a student takes the same subject more than once, the highest grade will be considered in the GPA calculation.
 <!-- Required setup to allow enrollments -->
-5. Initially, the university will have 3 courses with 3 subjects each.
+5. **DONE** Initially, the university will have 3 courses with 3 subjects each.
 6. **DONE** Subjects in each course may have the same names but will be differentiated by a unique identifier (niu).
 7. **DONE** The system must calculate the student's situation taking into account the subjects taken and the total number of subjects in each course.
 8. **DONE** The student can only take subjects from their course.